 Introduction to the Ethics Act

-The West Virginia Ethics Commission was established in July 1989 to administer the West Virginia Governmental Ethics Act, which was passed in a Special Session of the West Virginia Legislature in January 1989.
-(W. Va.
+The West Virginia Ethics Commission was established in 1989 to administer the West Virginia Governmental Ethics Act (W. Va.
 Code § 6B-1-1, et seq.)
-W. Va.
-Code will open in a new window

-The Commission is an independent, bipartisan board consisting of twelve citizen members, appointed by the Governor, and confirmed by the West Virginia State Senate.
-Commissioners serve staggered five-year terms.
-Current Commisson Members
+The Commission is an independent, bipartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
+Current Commission Members

 The Commission holds monthly meetings that are open to the public.
 The date, time, place and agenda of each meeting are posted on the Commission’s website.
 Meetings and Agendas